-During this unprecedented time, the Youth Services Department has made great efforts to ensure the safety of our trainees, staff, and clients.
-We actively follow CDC recommendations to ensure the safest environment for all.
-As the CDC continues to update recommendations in response to COVID-19, the Youth Services Department likewise adapts its safety measures accordingly.
+During times when social distancing is necessary, the Youth Services Department makes great efforts to ensure the safety of our trainees, staff, and clients.
+YSD actively follows CDC recommendations to ensure the safest environment for all, and adapts its safety measures accordingly.
 Hand sanitizer and disinfectant wipes are readily available to everyone.
+Masks are also available and recommended in many settings.

 Everyone at the Youth Services Department has received training in telemental health service delivery, and is continuously developing this competency.
 Telemental health sessions are offered via a remote platform (i.e., Zoom) when appropriate.
-At this time, therapy sessions are primarily offered remotely via Zoom, although clients wishing to be seen in-person will be accommodated provided a detailed set of safety requirements are followed.
-Most meetings and trainings also occur via Zoom.
+Therapy sessions may be offered in-person or remotely via Zoom.
+Many large meetings and trainings also occur via Zoom.

 In order to ensure that trainees are able to acquire the hours needed for successful completion of the training program, guidance from Association of Psychology Postdoctoral and Internship Centers (APPIC) and the Commission on Accreditation (CoA), both of which support programs in their efforts to determine the best ways for students and trainees to successfully develop knowledge and competencies in accordance with program requirements.
-Telesupervision, telepractice, and distance education delivery have been, and continue to be implemented, for the foreseeable future.
+Telesupervision, telepractice, and distance education delivery have been, and continue to be implemented, when safety concerns are present.